DavidPilon/tendollar-esp32-cam/README.md

 Changes:

-    factory reset button was incorrect, so device always came up n factory reset mode easily changed from autoip to manual by: uncomment ssid/password, wifibegin,
+    factory reset button was incorrect, so device always came up in factory reset mode easily change from autoip to manual by: uncomment ssid/password, wifibegin,
        comment out WiFi.mode(WIFI_STA), and anotheything to do with autowifi (autowifi, a. etc) included all the aditional libaries needed so no longer need platforio, and can just use Arduino IDE)